-This book is designed to give you a working knowledge of z/VM's editor, XEDIT.
+This document is designed to give you a working knowledge of the IBM® z/VM® editor, XEDIT.
 XEDIT provides a wide range of functions for text processing and program development.
 Both a full-screen and a line-mode editor, it can be used on display and typewriter terminals.